A1 Steak Sauce (Copycat)

 • To check doneness dip in a spoon and run your finger over the back, the line should stay clean.

-• Turn off the heat and strain out the garlic and orange pieces.
+• Turn off the heat and strain.

 • Let cool completely before serving.